zchee/golang-wiki/golang-tools.md

 In addition to the mailing list, there is discussion in the `#tools` channel on [Gophers Slack](https://gophers.slack.com) ([sign-up here](https://invite.slack.golangbridge.org)).

+The mailing list and Slack channels are open to everyone.

 ### Fortnightly catch-up calls

 We currently (correct as of Nov 2018) hold fortnightly catch-up calls.
 These calls are open to everyone.
 For those not able to join, notes and a recording of discussion are made available after each session.